-So I thought to start off if you could just kind of share a fun and unexpectedly marketing campaign, something that could be recent, it could be a while ago.
+I thought to start off, if you could just kind of share fun and unexpectedly marketing campaign, something that could be recent, it could be a while ago.
 Just something that is pretty darn cool.

 Exactly, we’re not targeting the whole world, we’re just targeting those who have a genuine interest in what our product is.
 And then obviously because we used online on Facebook, it’s not that difficult to form a demographic around that in terms of exactly who you’re trying to get to.
 And what does that person actually look like.
 And then target that person specifically.
 The trick of course is that there were mechanisms there to get their name and email address or their cellphone address.
 And now the trick is to turn them into firm inquiries.
 We’ve got a phenomenally qualified database to work with now, as a result.

 We’re not targeting the whole world, we’re just targeting those who have a genuine interest in our product.

 So say you get the lead in through Facebook or other channels, you get that lead to opt-in to giving their email address, and you move them down the sales funnel.